UnlockNYC/unlock-nyc-web-archive-23/index.md

   title="HRA DSS SOI Unit">HRA/DSS Source of Income Unit</a>, the <a href="https://www.fairhousingjustice.org/our-work/housing-discrimination-complaints/"
   title="FHJC">Fair Housing Justice Center</a>, the <a href="https://dhr.ny.gov/complaint#file"
   title="NYS DHR">New York State Division of Human Rights</a>, or the <a href="https://ag.ny.gov/source-income-discrimination"
-  title="NYS AG">New York State Attorney General's Office</a>.</p><h2>Do you have
+  title="NYS AG">New York State Attorney General''s Office</a>.</p><h2>Do you have
-  a list of apartments I can apply for?</h2><p>We’re not brokers!
-We offer tools and tips to support you throughout the apartment search process.
-Our goal here is to ensure every New Yorker can search for and find a home without facing discrimination due to their voucher.</p><h2>How do you keep my reports and information secure?</h2><p>We are an independent group that is not affiliated with any real estate management company, landlord, brokering agency, housing authority, or homeless shelter services.
+  a list of apartments I can apply for?</h2><p>No, we’re not brokers!
+But, we do offer tools, tips, and solidarity to support you throughout the apartment search process.
-  You can choose to report anonymously, and we will never share your personal information without your permission.</p>
+  Many of our team members and volunteers have been through the housing search process with a voucher in NYC, and can speak about what worked for them.
+Everyone’s situation is different, and we speak from our own experiences in the spirit of community-building and mutual aid.</p><h2>How do you keep my reports and information secure?</h2><p>We are an independent group that is not affiliated with any real estate management company, landlord, brokering agency, housing authority, or shelter services.
+You can choose to report anonymously, and we will never share your personal information without your permission.
+We encourage you to read our <a href="https://weunlock.nyc/privacy/">Privacy Policy</a> and let us know if you have any questions.</p><h2>I need to talk to an attorney.
+Can you help?</h2><p>Our team does not have any lawyers on staff and we cannot provide legal advice or representation.
+However, if you ask us to, we can connect you with an organization who can talk to you about your rights and options under the law and may be able to connect you with legal services.
+The Met Council on Housing also has a guide to finding a lawyer for housing-related issues <a href="https://www.metcouncilonhousing.org/help-answers/finding-a-lawyer/">here</a>, which you may find helpful.</p><h2>What other resources exist for voucher holders in NYC?</h2><p>Unlock NYC is working on just one specific piece of a big challenge: ensuring that every New Yorker with a voucher has a fair, efficient, and respectful housing search.
+There are organizations all over the city who have been doing amazing work to support voucher holders for much longer than we have, and we want to make sure you know about them!
+We are building an online learning center for voucher holders that will launch in 2022, but in the meantime we made <a href="https://linktr.ee/weunlocknyc">this list of resources</a> you might find helpful.
+You can also suggest a resource to add to this list by <a href="https://airtable.com/shr12EfhxjEeeDl89">clicking here</a>.</p>'

 ---
 # It should be easier to find a home with your voucher.